-Under state law, DOR may create and update a TIF Manual to explain the TIF rules and processes.
+Under state law, DOR creates and updates a TIF Manual to explain the TIF rules and processes.
 TIF staff revises the documents and forms as new legislation is enacted.
 For more information on the TIF Manual, review sec.
 73.03(57), Wis.
 Stats.

-10. Provide training and advice
+10. Provide training and education

 In addition to providing formal documents and publications, TIF staff is available to answer any questions; email questions to tif@wisconsin.gov.
 Also, use this email address to attach TID documents for new creations and amendments.
 TIF staff also provides information at workshops and conferences.
-Consultants and professional associations also offer training workshops for TIF users.
+Consultants and professional associations may also offer training workshops for TIF users.

-DOR uses email to communicate TIF updates, announce updated reports and resources, and to provide reminders on upcoming deadlines.
-The TID email list currently has over 2,000 subscribers; subscription is free and voluntary.
+DOR uses email to communicate TIF updates, announce updated reports and resources, and provide reminders on upcoming deadlines.
+Subscription to the TID/TIF email list is free and voluntary.
 Sign up on DOR's website by selecting the TID/TIF list and entering your email address.
 The addresses are only used by DOR to send these emails.
 Users may unsubscribe at any time by following the instructions in each message.